tebogocodes/deepalert-/README.md

 ## API Documentation

 The application uses GitHub’s public API to fetch data about repositories and issues.
-The following endpoints are used:

-- **Search Repositories**: